LoCoT2V-Bench: Benchmarking Long-Form and Complex Text-to-Video Generation: LoCoT2V-Eval

-Current benchmarks for video generation struggle to evaluate high-level dimensions such as emotional response and thematic expression.
-To address this limitation, we propose the Human Expectation Realization Degree (HERD), a framework that quantifies how well generated videos meet human expectations across these dimensions.
-As described in Section~\ref{sec:prompt suite construction}, we have incorporated multi-dimensional assessment information into our test prompts.
-Based on this information, we then generate multiple binary, content-specific questions for HERD evaluation of each dimension.
-Details about generation of these questions are provided in Appendix~\ref{appendix:herd questions construction}.
+Current video generation benchmarks struggle to assess high-level aspects such as emotional response and thematic expression.
+To address this limitation, we propose the Human Expectation Realization Degree (HERD), a metric designed to evaluate how well a generated video fulfills human expectations inferred from a text prompt.
+HERD comprises six dimensions: \emph{Emotional Response}, \emph{Narrative Flow}, \emph{Character Development}, \emph{Visual Style}, \emph{Themes Expression}, and \emph{Overall Impression} (see Appendix~\ref{appendix:herd details} for their definitions).

-The polarity of binary question matters as mentioned in FingER\citep{finger}, so we annotate the polarity of each question.
-Specifically, a question is labeled as "positive" if answering "yes" contributes positively to the final score, and "negative" if answering "no" does so.
-For example, "\textit{Did the video make you feel tense and claustrophobic?}" is positive, whereas "\textit{Did the characters lack depth and have unclear relationships?}" is negative.
-After that, each question is posed to a MLLM in a few-shot VQA setting, where the model responds with "yes", "no", or "unclear".
-For scoring, only "yes" and "no" responses are considered.
-The HERD score is defined as the proportion of polarity-consistent responses (i.e., "yes" for positive questions or "no" for negative ones) over the total number of valid (yes/no) responses, while "unclear" being treated invalid.
-This polarity-aware design ensures that the resulting scores more reliably reflect alignment with human expectations.
+Given a prompt, we first employ GPT-5~\citep{gpt5} to generate structured \emph{HERD expectations} as a prompt-centric reference.
+To evaluate expectation realization while reducing subjective bias, we adopt a decoupled \emph{Auditor-Evaluator} framework (Fig.~\ref{fig:overview_locot2v_eval}).
+The Auditor analyzes the generated video without access to the expectations and produces a factual report on visual content, temporal stability, and artifacts (e.g., flickering).
+The Evaluator is then provided with both the report and the video to mitigate potential hallucinations in auditor-generated content, and assigns scores from 1 to 5 for each dimension based on expectation fulfillment.
+Finally we compute the macro-average of the normalized dimension scores $s_d \in [0, 1]$ to obtain the HERD score for each video, defined as: